EPL GW-1 Fantrax Player Picks

 Dejan Kulusevski ($5.22, TOT vs SOU)

-His Fantrax scores were a bit boom and bust, but on a good day he can go big, and this is a decent fixture.
-Richarlison is suspended for GW-1 too, so Kulu should be nailed-on.
+His Fantrax scores were a bit boom and bust, but he always looks lively, and on a good day he can go big.
+This is a decent fixture, so going big is quite possible, and Richarlison is suspended for GW-1, so Kulu should be nailed-on.

 Ivan Perisic ($7.00, TOT vs SOU)